ABOUT THE ENDOMETRIOSIS RESEARCH CENTER

 The ERC has collaborated on countless books, publications, documentaries, videos and much more pertaining to the disease over the years, as well as working with the extended media to bring education and awareness to lay and professional societies alike.
 Additionally, the ERC was the first to sponsor and host the first (and of course, free) educational internet webcast during our Symposium and workshops held at the ERC national Conference in the U.S. capital city of Washington, DC.
 We were also presenters at the First National EndoWalk for Awareness on March 25, 2000 at the invitation of the five independent founders and organizers of the event.
 We are a leader in awareness initiatives, with ours being the first endometriosis advocacy organization in the country to undertake the important task of raising awareness among policymakers.
 Subsequently, the ERC is nationally renowned for our pioneering efforts and successes in the legislative arenas, helping to raise recognition about issues pertinent to endometriosis education and research at the governmental level.

 To that end, it was our efforts which resulted in the first-ever U.S. National Endometriosis Awareness Resolution, unanimously passed by Congress.
 A most gratifying success on behalf of American women and girls with the disease, the 107th Congress of the United States formally recognized the disease on the Floor of the House through the introduction and adoption of H.Con.Res.291.
 This Bill formally proclaimed March as National Endometriosis Awareness Month and expressed the sense of the United States Congress that it “strongly supports the ERC’s efforts to raise public awareness of Endometriosis throughout the medical and lay communities and recognizes the need for better support of patients with Endometriosis, the need for physicians to better understand the disease, the need for more effective treatments, and ultimately, the need for a cure.”
 Though March is universally celebrated as Awareness Month, ours was the first-ever nationally endorsed resolution read on the House Floor to formalize March as Endometriosis Awareness Month.
 Additionally, several additional state and local Resolutions have also been passed on the ERC’s behalf across the nation.
 We have also testified before the California State Legislature by invitation of Assembly Bill 2820, a crucial health bill calling for independent research into the presence of dioxins in feminine hygiene products and the subsequent risks these toxins pose to women and their children.
 AB 2820 was approved by majority vote and passed on to the Senate Committee on Health & Human Services.
 We were also pertinent to the creation of the country’s first-ever Legislative Tool Kit.
+The ERC is also a proud supporter of the EndoWhat?
+School Nurse Kit Initiative, which places accurate, timely education on endometriosis in schools across America.

 It is our belief that no one with this disease should suffer in silence, and we continue to strongly advocate for early intervention, timely diagnosis and efficacy of treatment.
 Our primary concern is working hard to improve the quality of life for all those affected by this illness, at any age, sexual orientation, race or socioeconomic status.
 Not only for those with the disease but also for those who love them, the ERC also hosts active support groups worldwide, and was first to offer an organization-owned support group on the web.
 We also honor young people with Endometriosis ages 25 and under through our “Girl Talk” Program, a specific support and education program tailored to meet the needs of young women and adolescents who have, or think they may have, the disease.
 In addition to providing patient advocacy and education, Girl Talk raises awareness about endometriosis in adolescents and strives to improve patient care among practitioners offering healthcare services to young women.
 We are working hard to try and change things for the patients of tomorrow.
 We were also the first organization to address the unique perspective of, and offer specifically tailored materials to, the underserved community of LGBT individuals with endometriosis through our groundbreaking and unique “Women 2 Woman” program.
 The ERC also assisted John Blondin, founder of MENDO, with the implementation of the male support group, the first of its kind in the world for men who love women with endometriosis.